we use ggplot2 for graphical representations

 Variability plot

 The flow variability plot outlines a few cities as potentially dominant.
 Lyon is the strongest.
 This is explained by its central position on the map.
 We expect to find it as the single dominant city in many configurations.
 Hook of Holland and Brussels also appear, but to a lesser extent.
 Gibraltar is also potentially active in some configurations.
-Athens and Stockholm are frequently the sole receivers of their own flow, probably owing to their isolated positions.
+Athens and Stockholm are frequently the sole recipients of their own flow, probably owing to their isolated positions.

 autoplot(euro_models, with_names = TRUE) +